-Date of Authentication:

-THE BANK OF NEW YORK MELLON TRUST COMPANY, N.A. as Paying Agent

-By \\\\\ Authorized Signatory

-FORM OF ASSIGNMENT

-For value received, the undersigned do(es) hereby sell, assign and transfer unto the within Bond and do(es) hereby irrevocably constitute and appoint
+Date of Authentication: THE BANK OF NEW YORK MELLON TRUS COMPANY, N.A. as Paying Agent ST ByAuthorized Signatory FORM O F ASSIGNMENT For value received, the undersigned do(es) hereby sell, assign and transfer unto the within Bond and do(es) hereby irrevocab fication or Social Security Number of Assignee) oly constitute and appoint ne registration books of the Bond Registrar, with full Dated: Signature Guaranteed: Note: Signature(s) must be guaranteed by an eligible guarantor institution.

-(Name, Address and Tax Identification or Social Security Number of Assignee)

-\, attorney, to transfer the same on the registration books of the Bond Registrar, with full power of substitution in the premises.

-Dated:

-Signature Guaranteed:

-Note: Signature(s) must be guaranteed by an eligible guarantor institution.

 Note: The signature(s) on this Assignment must correspond with the name(s) as written on the face of the within Bond in every particular without alteration or enlargement or any change whatsoever.